cnnrbrn/noob-nerds-content/javascript/objects/looping-through-an-array-of-objects-for-loop.md

 ######

 Loop through the array of objects below with a for loop and inside the loop assign each `title` property to a variable called `bookTitle`.

-Declare the counting variable inside the for loop parenthesis, not before.
+<br /><br />Declare the counting variable inside the for loop parenthesis, not before.

 ```js
 const books = [{ title: "Book 1" }, { title: "Book 2" }];